 There are often cases where the covalent geometry of the system can not be determined by a general set of rules.
 For example, disulfide bonds may be formed, or broken, depending on the oxidation state.
-As another example, sugar structures often have branching patterns, and do not form linear chains.
+As another example, sugar structures often have branching patterns that do not form linear chains.
 For these types of chemical bonds, we provide the BOND option in the PDB file.
 If you would like to add a chemical bond, then add BOND lines immediately after the END line in the PDB file.
-The formatting is the following:
+This will add a bond, and all associated bond angles and dihedrals.
+Also, it will exclude contacts between any two atoms that are interacting through a bonded interaction (bond, angle, dihedral) that is defined by a BOND interaction.